- Collect – managing your database and subscribers

 My 'from' address appears differently in Outlook to how I set it.
 Can I change this?

 Our system uses domain keys to ensure the best delivery for your email campaigns.
 Domain keys add a digital signature to your campaigns stating that we are sending them from our domain on your behalf.
 Most email clients don't display this additional information, but Outlook will show our sending domain as well as yours.
-Unfortunately this isn't something we can change, but you can read more about the hows and the whys here.
+Unfortunately this isn't something we can change using our standard setup, but you can read more about the hows and the whys here.

 - How do I integrate my Facebook or Twitter page?